An ontological understanding of the rôle of the somatic body as a spiritual instrument

 Above: Flexibility developing in a niche and not acting as a bridge

-The subsequent model from these clinical observations led us to look at ways of relieving the patterns, helping the person develop to shift them from the niche that has become habitual, to the new position which is unknown and untried.
+The subsequent model from these clinical observations led us to look at ways of relieving the patterns, helping the person develop to shift them from the niche that has become habitual, to the new position that is unknown and untried.

 We have used a myriad number of modalities, but the way we have organized this is to enable the client, in many different ways to understand the disorganization–whether it be a quality in the wrong place or a disturbed element in the wrong niche.

-The purpose of this paper is to instigate a narrative concerning the religious emanation model (represented in Neoplatonism, the writings of St Augustine and Nikitas Stithatos, St. Gregory Palamas in Christian Orthodoxy, Islamic exegesis of Al Farabi, Qabbalistic writings of Isaac Luria, the Interior Castle of St Teresa, Thomism of Thomas Aquinas, convergent evolution of Pierre Teillhard de Chardin, Ernst Schumacher and the Great Chain of Being, Hegel, Rudolph Steiner, David Bohm and his Holomoment of the Implicate and Explicate, Mohammed Sumohadiwidjojo Subuh and the Life Forces, Alfred North Whitehead (and subsequent rise of Process Theology ), Clare Graves’ Spiral Dynamics and Ken Wilber’s Integral Dynamics) and the parallel relationship of the caduceus as an emblem, icon or mythic representation of the embodiment of the primary elements of the Godhead within their being.
+The purpose of this paper is to instigate a narrative concerning the religious emanation model (represented in Neoplatonism, the writings of St Augustine and Nikitas Stithatos, St. Gregory Palamas in Christian Orthodoxy, Islamic exegesis of Al Farabi, Qabbalistic writings of Isaac Luria, the Interior Castle of St Teresa, Thomism of Thomas Aquinas, convergent evolution of Pierre Teilhard de Chardin, Ernst Schumacher and the Great Chain of Being, Hegel, Rudolph Steiner, David Bohm and his Holomoment of the Implicate and Explicate, Mohammed Sumohadiwidjojo Subuh and the Life Forces, Alfred North Whitehead (and subsequent rise of Process Theology ), Clare Graves’ Spiral Dynamics and Ken Wilber’s Integral Dynamics) and the parallel relationship of the caduceus as an emblem, icon or mythic representation of the embodiment of the primary elements of the Godhead within their being.

 Above right: the caduceus with a fifth element added; the descent of Love; value